ToshioCP/Gtk4-tutorial/src/turtle/turtle_doc.src.md

 Repeat is called in the body of repeat.
 The call to itself is a recursive call.
-Parameters are generated each time the procedure is called.
+Parameters are created and set each time the procedure is called.
 So, parameter `n` is 4 at the first call but it is 3 at the second call.
 Each time the procedure is called, the parameter `n` decreases by one.
 Finally, it becomes less than zero, then the procedures return.